 - Hospital arrangements, including assistance at the hospital prior to discharge

-- Preparation of legal paperwork necessary for the pre-birth and post-partum court pleadings, including all court appearances
+- Preparation of legal paperwork necessary for the pre-birth and post-partum court proceedings, including all court appearances

 Surrogacy Costs Associated With Your Chosen Surrogate